 The Company is a party to Master Services Agreements with CEG, or MSAs, pursuant to which CEG and certain of its affiliates or third party service providers provide certain services to the Company, including operational and administrative services, which include human resources, information systems, external affairs, accounting, procurement and risk management services, and the Company provides certain services to CEG, including accounting, internal audit, tax and treasury services, in exchange for the payment of fees in respect of such services.
 Amounts due to CEG or its subsidiaries related to these MSAs are recorded as accounts payable - affiliate and amounts due to the Company from CEG and subsidiaries are recorded as accounts receivable - affiliate on the Company's consolidated balance sheet.
-The Company incurred expenses of \$0.6 million under these agreements during the period ended March 31, 2020.
+The Company incurred expenses of \$0.6 million and \$1.2 million under these agreements for each of the three and six months ended June 30, 2020, respectively.
+The expenses under these agreements were immaterial to the Company's financials for each of the three and six months ended June 30, 2019.